 Don’t worry about trying to look impressive.
 Our law firms aren’t expecting you to have experience – but they’ll look for enthusiasm and ambition to succeed.

 As much as you can, double-check your application for spelling and grammar.
 If that’s not your strong suit, ask a parent, a teacher, a sibling – anyone who can be a second pair of eyes.

 Chances are, your firm will ask you some pretty straightforward questions – but it never hurts to make sure you’ve checked.
 Did you answer the right question?
 Is there anything you’ve missed?

 We use a specially developed tool to help ensure that all participants in PRIME programmes come from less socially mobile backgrounds where access to the profession is particularly difficult.
 This means we can understand your achievements in the context of your personal circumstances and compare your application fairly with the benefit of more information.
 You can learn more about CRS

-Students’ experiences are better when we all work together, and that’s clear to see in the following case studies:
+Students’ experiences are better when we all work together, and that’s clear to see in the following videos and case studies: